go-aah/docs/app-config.md

 ```

 ### host_policy
 Host policy controls which domains the `autocert` will attempt to retrieve new certificates for.
 It does not affect cached certs.
-It is array of domain/sub-domain names.
+It is array of domain and sub-domain names.

 It is required, no default value.
 ```bash